vojtechruz/spring-web-cert-notes-4.2/README.md

 **Retrieve on every request using @ModelAttribute**
 - Good when form represents existing object
-- In PUT method, Person is injected from @ModelAttribute method and overriden with data sent in form from client
+- In PUT method, Person is injected from @ModelAttribute method and overridden with data sent in form from client

 ```java
 @ModelAttribute
 public Person addToModel(@PathVariable String personId) {